-Enjoy the second brand new trailer of ROLLIN' SAFARI
+Enjoy the second trailer of ROLLIN' SAFARI

 The FMX trailers are traditionally created by students of the Institute of Animation, Effects and Digital Postproduction at Filmakademie Baden-Württemberg.
 The 2013 trailer Rollin' Safari was directed by Kyra Buschor, Ännie Habermehl and Constantin Paeplow and produced by Valentina Bruening and Ännie Habermehl.
 Please find the complete credit list here.
 Thank you!